-Nucleoside reverse transcriptase inhibitor (NRTI) backbone Recommended Abacavir/lamivudine Tenofovir DF/emtricitabine Alternative Zidovudine/lamivudine Third agent Efavirenz Atazanavir/r Rilpivirine Darunavir/r Raltegravir 400 mg bd Dolutegravir (after 6 weeks' gestation)
+Recommended Alternative Nucleoside reverse transcriptase inhibitor (NRTI) backbone Abacavir/lamivudine Tenofovir DF/emtricitabine Tenofovir alafenamide/ emtricitabine (after the first trimester) Zidovudine/lamivudine

+Third agent Efavirenz Atazanavir/r Rilpivirine Darunavir/r Raltegravir 400 mg bd Dolutegravir (after 6 weeks' gestation)

 The writing group recommends that choice of therapy should always be discussed in full with every woman and be individualised for the patient, taking into account a woman's concerns and preferences [1], in accordance with the standard treatment guidelines.
 Nucleoside backbone combinations recommended by BHIVA for HIV in pregnancy include tenofovir DF/emtricitabine and abacavir/lamivudine.
 Pregnant women may also want to consider zidovudine/lamivudine [1].
 Considerations for the backbone include side-effect profile, frequency of dosing, interactions with the third agent, adverse outcome profiles and prior cART experience including a resistance profile where available.
 The writing group recommends that women are advised against the combination of tenofovir DF/emtricitabine and lopinavir/r (especially high-dose lopinavir/r), which demonstrated an increased risk of neonatal death and prematurity in the randomised controlled PROMISE trial [2].